MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 For information on configuring Kusto cluster as a linked server to the SQL server on-premises, see [Kusto as linked server to SQL server](./linkedserver.md) .

-For inforamation on using Azure AD via TDS for connecting to Azure Data Explorer, see [MS-TDS with Azure Active Directory](./aad.md).
+For information on using Azure AD via TDS for connecting to Azure Data Explorer, see [MS-TDS with Azure Active Directory](./aad.md).

 For information on executing native KQL queries via TDS endpoints, see [KQL over TDS](./tdskql.md).

-Finally, for some of the main differences between SQL Server's implementation of T-SQL and Azure Data Explorer, see [this](./sqlknownissues.md) .
+Finally, for some of the main differences between SQL Server's implementation of T-SQL and Azure Data Explorer, see [SQL Known Issues](./sqlknownissues.md) .